- Purpose

 - Competencies – The specialized knowledge, skills, and attitudes required for successful performance in a specific occupation.

-- Demonstration of Competency – A written test and/or demonstration of skills to faculty allowing students to show they have mastered competency requirements of a given course or module.
+- Competency Demonstration – A written test and/or demonstration of skills to faculty allowing students to show they have mastered competency requirements of a given course or module.

 - Policy and Procedures